VL14/Mapping-Earthquakes-with-Leaflet/README.md

 The United States Geological Survey, or USGS, is responsible for providing scientific data about natural hazards, the health of our ecosystems and environment, and the impacts of climate and land-use change.

-In this website, I've used USGS data (http://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php) to create a visualization of an earthquake data set.
-Leaflet was utilized to generate a map that plots all of the earthquakes from this data set based on longitude and latitude.
+On this webpage, I've used USGS data (http://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php) to create a visualization of an earthquake data set.
+Leaflet and Mapbox were utilized to generate a map that plots all of the earthquakes from the last 7 days with a magnitude of 1.0 and higher based on longitude and latitude.

+Key Features:

-   * Your data markers should reflect the magnitude of the earthquake in their size and color.
-Earthquakes with higher magnitudes should appear larger and darker in color.
+  -The data markers are color coded and sized based on the magnitude of the earthquake

-   * Include popups that provide additional information about the earthquake when a marker is clicked.
+  -Clicking on a marker will generate a pop-up with additional information about the earthquake

-   * Create a legend that will provide context for your map data.
+  -A color-coded legend

+  -Layer control with 2 different basemaps

 Tools used:

-  -JSON file
+  -GeoJSON file

   -Javascript

+  -D3.js

+  -JQuery

   -Leaflet

+  -Mapbox